 The Physician Mentor program allows you to interact with physicians, patients, and other health care professionals by shadowing and working with physicians in clinical or hospital settings.
 You also can seek advice on medical schools, classes, applications, and internships from working physicians.

 Shadowing experiences give you a real-world perspective on the benefits and drawbacks to modern medicine today.
-If you are interested in the program, contact Program Assistant Frances Alexander at firstname.lastname@example.org or 704-894-2482.
+If you are interested in the program, contact Program Coordinator Frances Alexander at firstname.lastname@example.org or 704-894-2482.

 The Center for Civic Engagement hosts immersive internship and fellowship programs for current Davidson College students each summer.
 All opportunities are in the Davidson/Charlotte area and include stipends and housing.
 (Summer internships, post-bac and fellowship opportunities)